FNNDSC/pl-ocr-tool/README.rst

         fnndsc/pl-ocr_tool ocr_tool                        \
         /incoming /outgoing

-Please change the "fnndsc" in the command to fit your image name
+Please change the "fnndsc" in the command to fit your image name, and add --lang <languages>

 Example: